rememberSoftwares/gitfaas/README.md

 ## Using volumes

-Serverless functions should be able to use volumes.
-The function stays stateless as when the function exits the volume is also deleted.
+Lambdas should be able to use volumes.
+The lambda stays stateless as when it is removed the volume is also deleted.

 ```yaml
 apiVersion: batch/v1